kannanprabu/secureai-code-scanner/README.md

-# 🔒 AgenticAI Code Review Tool - Ultimate Edition
+# 🔒 SecureAI/LLM Code Review Tool - Ultimate Edition

 AI-powered security scanner that finds vulnerabilities and tells you if they're real or false positives.